britecharts/britecharts/packages/docs/docs/tutorials/tutorials-index.md

 ---

 # Tutorials
-Britechart tutorials allow new users to get started and learn the basic procedures and components of the library.
+Britechart tutorials allow new users to get started and learn the basic composition and components of the library.
 They are meant to be a learning experience ideal for newcomers:

 * [Getting Started Using Britecharts][gettingStarted]
 * [Installing Britecharts][installingBritecharts]